BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 ------------

 Before starting to send BEAM, please read first about what :ref:'Address' is.
+Before starting to send BEAM, please read first about what :ref:`Address` is.

 Here is how the process of sending BEAM looks like from a Sender’s perspective: